threatcon/lab_configs/mobile-dev/ipad/README.md

   <p align="left">
     My personal repo of development related iPad tools.<br /> Don't ask why I would torture myself developing on an iPad, I just do.<br />
-	It is not some awesome revolutionayr device that will make you a development Super Chad. <br />
+	  It is not some awesome revolutionary device that will make you a development< br/> Giga Chad.
+My wife owned an 11" iPad Pro, decided she wanted the 12.9" < br/>
-	My wife owned an 11" iPad Pro, decided she wanted the 12.9" and I ended up with the 11" and now I'm here.
-"The End"
+    and I ended up with the 11" and now I'm here.
+"The End" < br/>
     <br /><br />
     ·
     <a href="https://github.com/threatcon/ansible/issues">Report Bug</a>